xolamabaso/idolUserApi/README.md

 View application.properties to verify details with UI

 ## SwaggerUI
-To view the swagger API UI
+To view the swagger UI for this API
 `
 http://localhost:8080/swagger-ui.html
 `